 Origin and History

 The scientific name for a lie detection device comes from two Greek roots.
 “Graph” means “writing” and “poly” means “many.”
-Therefore, a polygraph is a measure of multiple physiological functions combined together into one written record.
-Today, however, it is likely that the record will be produced on the computer rather than on paper.
+Therefore, a polygraph is a measure of multiple physiological functions together into one written record.
+Today, however, it is likely that the record is on the computer rather than on paper.

 The lie detector as we know it today is nearly 100 years old.
 It was preceded by other devices that only measured one bodily indicator at a time.
-Examples include an Italian device to measure breath rate that was produced in 1904 and an abandoned American concept that involved measuring a person’s blood pressure.
+Examples include an 1904 Italian device to measure breath rate and an abandoned American concept measuring a person’s blood pressure.
 The theory behind each was that a person’s breathing and/or blood pressure increases when lying.

 The theory behind a lie detection machine is that deception causes physical stress on the body.
 When a person is under stress, the sympathetic nervous system produces specific and predictable responses in the body.
 In particular, the following physiological functions all tend to increase: